 Ever Experienced Sleep “Drunkenness”?
 It’s Not What You’d Expect

 Have you ever been startled from a normal night’s sleep only to be bewildered and unsure of where you are?
-A new study has shown that about one in seven Americans is affected by this sleep “drunkenness,” a rest pattern that causes people to wake up in confusion, unaware of actions they recently took or are prepared to take.

 Also known as confusional arousal and excessive sleep inertia, it is uncertain whether the phenomenon is its own condition or a symptom of a larger issue.
 Episodes are typically triggered by a forced awakening (usually brought on by an alarm, phone call or distraction) during non- rapid eye movement, or REM, sleep.

 Much like sleep walking and other conditions that trigger slower reaction times, confusional arousal is defined by an exaggerated delay in awakening.
 Those diagnosed with excessive sleep inertia typically display short-term memory loss as well as a limited understanding of questions asked during the incident.

 Episodes of sleep drunkenness have been known to range from moderate to severe.
 For most people, incidents of extreme confusion persist for five minutes or less but for select others, they can last up to 15 minutes.
 The condition has the potential to wreak havoc on several daily norms including, but not limited to:

 - Job performance, depending on the time gap between sleep and starting work

 - Violence levels at home, depending on symptoms exhibited